2012 United States presidential election in Texas

 Texas's 38 electoral votes were Romney's largest electoral prize in the election.
-The state solidified its Republican identity in the Reagan Era and had not voted for a Democratic presidential nominee since fellow Southerner Jimmy Carter carried it in 1976.
+The state forged a Republican identity in the Reagan Era and had not voted for a Democratic presidential nominee since fellow Southerner Jimmy Carter carried it in 1976.
 The oil industry is the driving factor of the state's economy, with numerous oil companies such as ExxonMobil being based in the state, and consequently the state has rejected the Democratic Party which has increasingly embraced environmentalist policies.
 In addition, moderate Republicans' popularity among suburban Texans boosted their support.
 However, although Romney improved on John McCain's 2008 performance, this election solidified the Texan urban areas' move away from the GOP.
-Dallas and Harris Counties, home to Dallas and Houston, respectively, both of which flipped in 2008, remained blue this year, setting the stage for suburban areas beginning to slip from the Republican Party.
+Dallas and Harris counties, both of which flipped in 2008, remained in the Democratic column in 2012.

-As a result, this is the last time a Republican won Texas by a double-digit margin of victory.
-Following this election and the loss of the Republican Party's former hold on the vast suburbs of Austin, Dallas–Fort Worth, and Houston, it would become a Republican-leaning state, voting for Donald Trump by only 8.99% in 2016 and 5.58% in 2020.

-As of 2020, this is the last election in which Fort Bend County voted for the Republican nominee and the last time Jefferson County voted for the Democratic nominee.
-This election is also the last time Texas voted to the right of Indiana, Missouri, Iowa, Mississippi, South Carolina, and Montana.
+As of 2024, this is the last time the Democratic candidate won Jefferson County and the Republican won Fort Bend County, as well as the most recent election in which Texas voted to the right of South Carolina, Indiana, Mississippi, Missouri, and Montana.

-Primaries
+Primary elections

-Democratic
+Democratic primary

 The 2012 Texas Democratic Primary was held on May 29, 2012.
-Incumbent Barack Obama, who was running for the nomination without any major opposition, won the primary with 88.18% of the vote, and was awarded all of Texas' 287 delegates to the 2012 Democratic National Convention.
+Incumbent Barack Obama, running for the nomination without significant opposition, won the primary with 88.18% of the vote and was awarded all of Texas' 287 delegates to the 2012 Democratic National Convention.

-Republican
+Republican primary

 The Republican primary was held May 29, 2012.

 152 delegates were chosen, for a total of 155 delegates to go to the national convention.

 The election was originally scheduled to take place on Super Tuesday, March 6.
-Due to litigation over the state's redistricting following the 2010 United States Census, it was rescheduled for April 3.
+Due to litigation over the state's redistricting following the 2010 United States census, it was rescheduled for April 3.
 That date also became uncertain and the primary was expected to be held, at the earliest, in late May 2012, with both May 22 and May 29 being proposed.
 U.S. District Court judge Xavier Rodriguez, one of the three judges overseeing the litigation, had suggested a June 26 date for the election.
 Finally, on March 1, 2012, the court issued an order setting the date of the primary to May 29, 2012.